O-MAREI/todo_app/README.md

-# COM31007 Software for Mobile Devices Project: Task Manager
+# COM31007 Software for Mobile Devices: Task Manager

 ## Usage:
 - The app can be emulated on Android Studio, which will prompt you to download the Android SDK during setup, and automatically download Jetpack Compose and Gradle.